Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Numerical Experiments with the Space Shuttle Reentry Problem

 Trajectory planning results for the Deep RL planner for 100 initial conditions distributed over the semi-circle radius are shown in Fig. \ref{fig:shuttle_obstacle_field_deeprl_results}.
 The initial conditions have been perturbed about nominal values as discussed above.

 In each case the Deep RL planner is able to guide the shuttle to its reentry location within tolerance without intersecting any of the obstacles.
 This problem was also attempted with the NLP methods discussed in Section \ref{section:NumericalExp_DeepRLComparetoNLP}.
 Our implementation of NLP had difficulty solving this problem consistently, and required careful trial-and-error calibration of the numerical discretization scheme.
 If the number of discretization points was too large or too small the solver would not converge.
 Additionally, a set of discretization points which worked for one initial condition did not necessarily work for another.
 This can be problematic for real-time planning as each NLP solution can take several minutes or longer if the solver gets ``stuck" while trying to find a solution.

 In an attempt to promote convergence robustness with the NLP solver we also attempted a ``warm-start" procedure where the problem was first solved without obstacles present, and then re-solved with obstacles present using the first solution as an initial guess for the solver.
 This often worked, but at times the trajectory became ``trapped" between two obstacles as shown in Fig. \ref{fig:shuttle_obstacle_field_results_trappedsoln}.
+The problem is first solved by NLP with the debris field absent (dashed grey), this solution is provided as an initial guess to the NLP solver in a second iteration where the debris field is present.
+On this second iteration the NLP trajectory (solid grey) becomes ``trapped" between two obstacles and cannot satisfy the boundary conditions.